-If you are receiving a Research Training Program or a similar scholarship and have completed 12 full-time months of your award, you may be entitled to a maximum of 12 weeks paid maternity leave or sick leave.
+If you are receiving a Research Training Program or a similar scholarship and have completed 12 full-time months of your award, you may be entitled to a maximum of 12 weeks paid parental leave.

-You should lodge a request four weeks before you want to commence the period of leave (if possible), and submit a medical certificate with the signed form.
+You should lodge a request four weeks before you want to commence the period of leave (if possible), and submit the appropriate documents through RECS.

 You may complete part of your work off campus within Australia or overseas.
 This may include conducting fieldwork, data collection or other research away from the campus.
 Your enrolment continues during this time away.

 Your request for counting time away will need to be supported by your supervisor and postgraduate coordinator.
 Suitable arrangements will need to be made for your continued supervision and access to adequate facilities while away from campus.

 You can also request counting time away if you're undertaking an internship as part of your research degree.
 Your request will need to include information about the host organisation, proposed dates and how it will help the completion of your research degree.